dominikh/gotraceui/README.md

   code our code is derived from.
 Including this file satisfies the requirement of reproducing copyright notices and permission notices.

-If you want to package the manual, `make gotraceui.pdf` builds it.

 ## License

 The source code of the program and all assets necessary to run the program are licensed under the MIT license.